paulsengroup/2024-stripepy-paper/README.md

 This repository contains the source code used for:

 - extracting individual resolutions from the .mcool files contained in the StripeBench benchmark and adding a vector of 1.0s as weights (required for some stripe callers);
-- the data analysis for the StripePy manuscript (preprint available soon).
+- the data analysis for the StripePy manuscript (preprint available at [doi.org/10.1101/2024.12.20.629789](https://doi.org/10.1101/2024.12.20.629789)).
+- the analysis of performance.

 Input data consists of:

-- The StripeBench benchmark, see [doi.org/10.5281/zenodo.14448329](https://doi.org/10.5281/zenodo.14448329)
+- The StripeBench benchmark, see [doi.org/10.5281/zenodo.14448329](https://doi.org/10.5281/zenodo.14448329);
-- The real contact maps and their ground truth annotations, as detailed in the StripePy manuscript
+- The real contact maps and their ground truth annotations, as detailed in the StripePy manuscript;
-- The output of StripePy and other stripe callers over the benchmark and maps mentioned in the previous two points, see [doi.org/10.5281/zenodo.14449731](https://doi.org/10.5281/zenodo.14449731).
+- The output of StripePy and other stripe callers over the benchmark and maps mentioned in the previous two points, see [10.5281/zenodo.15308825](https://doi.org/10.5281/zenodo.15308825);
-  To reproduce StripePy's output, you can use any version within the 0.0.x series.
+  To reproduce StripePy's output, you can use any version within the 1.x.x series;
+- To run the performance benchmarks, the contact map ENCFF993FGR in mcool format should be located inside this repository under `data/ENCFF993FGR.mcool`.

 ## Requirements